progsysseminar15/progsys/writeups/Conway12.md

 incorporating security features.
 How well does the Bloom approach scale when applied to real-world systems?
 Or is Bloom mainly intended as a prototyping language?

+### Ethan J. Jackson

+The CALM theorem shows that any system which is "monotonic" (i.e. collects information but never changes its mind about old results) is necessarily eventually consistent.
+The goal of this paper is to extend Bloom with the ability to express programs which conform to CALM, and automatically verify that they do, in fact, conform.
+In doing so, one could create distributed systems which are provably correct, without the need for expensive coordination algorithms.

+This work in some ways reminds me of the work done by the PL people w.r.t to advanced languages which have strong type systems (ML, Haskell, and the like).
+It's quite a useful exercise to consider what the theoretically "right way" to build these systems is.
+I suppose the biggest question that this paper raised for me, is how to approach the problem from the other end of the spectrum.
+How do we bring some of the insights of CALM analysis to existing traditional programming languages, much in the way some of the features of Haskell (type inference, etc) made their way into traditional languages, scala being the best example.
+It's not entirely clear to me how to achieve this, but if it's possible the impact would be dramatic.